-Place the pan/rack of ribs in the smoker or lay the beef back ribs directly on the smoker grate bone side down.
+Place the Bradley rack in the smoker or lay the beef back ribs directly on the smoker grate bone side down.

 I recommend a good hearty smoke like mesquite, hickory or pecan but you can use any smoking wood that you have available and they will be fine.

 I like to apply smoke for the entire time to replicate the flavor of a wood burning smoker but if you do not like a more subtle smoke flavor, it is ok to smoke them for less time and finish with just heat.

 Let the beef ribs cook until they are tender.
 (This usually happens at around 185-190 °F and can take anywhere from 4-6 hours or even more depending on variables such as weather, how often you raise/open the lid, and the starting meat temperature.

 Slice and Serve